papermerge/rest-api-client/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in papermerge-restapi-client.apis and papermerge-restapi-client.models may fail with a
+If the OpenAPI document is large, imports in papermerge_restapi_client.apis and papermerge_restapi_client.models may fail with a
 RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from papermerge-restapi-client.apis.default_api import DefaultApi`
+- `from papermerge_restapi_client.apis.default_api import DefaultApi`
-- `from papermerge-restapi-client.model.pet import Pet`
+- `from papermerge_restapi_client.model.pet import Pet`

 Solution 1:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import papermerge-restapi-client
+import papermerge_restapi_client
-from papermerge-restapi-client.apis import *
+from papermerge_restapi_client.apis import *
-from papermerge-restapi-client.models import *
+from papermerge_restapi_client.models import *
 ```